Ivan-1F/Ivan-Carpet-Addition/docs/rules.md

 Lightning will NOT naturally spawn on end rods, but it will when end rods are hit by a trident with the Channeling enchantment

+This rule only affects Minecraft < 1.17.
+Use vanilla lightning rod in 1.17+ instead

  - Type: `boolean`
  - Default value: `false`
  - Suggested options: `true`, `false`